-Our results include a non-controlling interest in our majority-owned subsidiary, Brightcove KK.
+Our results include a non-controlling interest in Brightcove KK.
 We owned 63% of the entity at December 31, 2012.
-The non-controlling interest in Brightcove KK is reported as a separate component of stockholders' equity (deficit) in our consolidated balance sheet.
-The portion of net income attributable to non-controlling interest is presented as net income attributable to non-controlling interest in consolidated subsidiary in our consolidated statements of operations.
-Two of the minority interest holders in Brightcove KK, J-Stream and Dentsu, also acted as product distributors for the Company in Japan.
-We record revenue from sales to J-Stream and Dentsu as revenue from a related party.
+The noncontrolling interest in Brightcove KK is reported as a separate component of stockholders' equity in our consolidated balance sheet at December 31, 2012.
+The portion of net income attributable to non-controlling interest is presented as net income attributable to non-controlling interest in consolidated subsidiary in our consolidated statements of operations through January 7, 2013.
+Two of the minority interest holders in Brightcove KK, J-Stream and Dentsu, also acted as product distributors for Brightcove KK in Japan.
+We historically recorded revenue from sales to J-Stream and Dentsu as revenue from a related party.

 On January 8, 2013, we acquired the remaining 37% interest in Brightcove KK for a purchase price of approximately \$1.1 million.
-As a result of the transaction we now own 100% of Brightcove KK.
+As a result of the transaction, we now own 100% of Brightcove KK and will continue to consolidate Brightcove KK for financial reporting purposes, however, commencing on January 8, 2013, we will no longer record a non-controlling interest in the consolidated statements of operations.